CeasarBlades/CeasarBlades/README.md

 ## Software and Blockchain Developer

 Skills:
-JS / HTML / CSS/ REACT/ PYTHON/ SOLIDITY/ SMART CONTRACTS/ CYBERSECURITY.
+JS/ HTML/ CSS/ REACT/ REDUX/ PYTHON/ SOLIDITY/ SMART CONTRACTS/ CYBERSECURITY.

 ## Projects and Features.

 - 🔭 I’m currently working on building Blockchain projects.
-- 🌱 I’m also completing my post-graduate in Cybersecurity, Ethical Hacking, Digital Encryption, and Digital Forensic.
+- 🌱 I’m also completing my graduate-dip in Cybersecurity, Ethical Hacking, Digital Encryption, and Digital Forensic.
 - 👯 I’m looking to collaborate on Blockchain Projects, Smart Contracts
 - 💬 Ask me about anything to do with the Blockchain.
 - 📫 How to reach me: saula.atama@gmail.com